rusticata/ipsec-parser/README.md

 ## Overview

-ipsec-parser is a parser for the IPsec(IKEv2 for now) protocol.
+ipsec-parser is a parser for the IPsec protocol.

+For the moment, only a subset of IKEv2 is supported.

 ## License